 The Points System

 The first nine playoff races are split into three rounds, and although there is the usual pack of 40 drivers, only the top 16 from the regular season can score points.
-Thus, it is effectively a race within a race, and the other drivers are there to keep things interesting, as well as to provide sponsors with some extra screen time and give the teams a chance to test their cars for the next season.
+So, it is effectively a race within a race, and the other drivers are there to keep things interesting, as well as to provide sponsors with some extra screen time and give the teams a chance to test their cars for the next season.

 After each round, made up of 3 races, 4 drivers are eliminated from the points standings, and this leaves just 4 drivers in contention for the championship in the last race.
-Once again, although the pack is full, with up to 40 drivers in total, it is only these 4 drivers that are competing for the championship.
+Although the pack is full, with up to 40 drivers in total, it is only these 4 drivers that are competing for the championship.
 This makes the season exciting to watch from the first race to the last.

 5. The Rules Of NASCAR